Enabling the African Innovator

 Early access

 We decided to give the creators less things to worry about and have closer to a manual onboarding process to kick things off.
-All the user had to do was fill an early access form and we’d pick it up from there.
+All the user had to do was fill an early access form and we picked it up from there.
+The goal was to have good quality control for the beta phase.

 Key metrics

-One dangerous aspect of a new startup is the temptation to tract feel-good metrics like email signups which don’t necessarily convert to success for the business.
-We were mindful of this at the beginning and set our primary metric as ‘completely funded campaigns’.
-We didn’t realise till we launched however that that seemed for like a goal to aim for at the beginning and less of an active metric that was achievable week on week.
+One dangerous aspect of a new startup is the temptation to track feel-good metrics like email signups which don’t necessarily convert to success for the business.
+We were mindful of this at the beginning and set our primary metric as completely funded campaigns.
+We didn’t realise till we launched however that that seemed more like a goal to aim for than an active metric that was achievable week on week.

-We took a step back to design around smaller scale metrics that could be tracked and optimised:
+We took a step back to design around smaller scale metrics that could be tracked and optimised weekly:

 The campaigning problem

 We successfully onboarded the first set of creators with pretty cool projects.
-Great projects, cool rewards, talk to supporters, successful product, and everyone lived happily ever after right?…wrong!
+Great projects, cool rewards, talks with supporters, amazing interactions, and everyone lived happily ever after right?…

 "...how might we help Creators have better campaigns?"